mkc909/open-swarm-mcp/README.md

 ## Key Features

+1. **Multi-Agent Orchestration**
+   - Define multiple agents, each with unique instructions and roles.
+   - Agents coordinate tasks, share context, or hand off queries between one another.

+2. **Blueprint-Driven Architecture**
+   - Each **Blueprint** encapsulates logic, tool connections, and environment/config settings.
+   - Encourages reusable, modular patterns for different use cases.

+3. **Optional MCP or GPT Actions**
+   - Integrate with external tools (e.g., databases, web search, filesystems) through **MCP servers**.
+   - (TODO) Use **GPT Actions** as an alternative for agent expansions without dedicated MCP infrastructure.

-1. **CLI & REST Support**
+4. **CLI & REST Interface**
-   - Includes a setup wizard for quick initialisation.
+   - A setup wizard helps define or update blueprint configurations.
-   - Provides flexible modes to run agents from the command line or via a Django-powered REST interface.
+   - Run from the command line or expose a Django-powered REST API for broader integration.
-   - Offers interactive webpages for each blueprint via `/<blueprint_name>/`.
+   - Interactive web pages per blueprint at `/<blueprint_name>/`.

-2. **MCP Server Integrations**
-   - Agents can utilise external tools provided by MCP servers.
-   - Facilitates secure, configurable connections to services like filesystems, databases, or web search.

-3. **Blueprint Standard**
-   - Each blueprint encapsulates logic for one or more Swarm agents, along with any MCP server tool requirements.
-   - Integrates `.env` secrets and `.json` configuration for robust environment handling.

-4. **OpenAI API Compatibility + Agent Sender**
+5. **OpenAI API Compatibility**
    - Exposes an endpoint at `/v1/chat/completions` that is functionally similar to the OpenAI Chat Completions API.
    - Includes a **mandatory** `sender` field in agent responses.
      - This field identifies which Swarm agent provided the response and must be preserved in the conversation history for proper handoffs between agents.
      - While the framework is compatible with OpenAI-like API clients, it assumes the client application maintains the `sender` field and, ideally, displays it in the user interface.
      - **Note:** Most OpenAI API-compatible applications will ignore the `sender` field by default and not display the agent name.
 Custom UI or logic is required to utilise and present this information.

+6. **Configurable LLM Providers**
+   - Supports multiple OpenAI-compatible providers in a single environment (e.g., `echo`, `grok`, `ollama`).
+   - Allows specifying different models/providers for different agents—even within the same blueprint.
+   - Use environment variable to specify default llm model provider used by blueprints, `LLM=ollama`

 ---